Notes on the Incarnation, October, 1999

 takes place unceasingly but does not take place within myself?

-And, what good is it to me if Mary is full of grace and if I am not also full of grace?
+And, what good is it to me if Mary is full of grace and if I am not

 What good is it to me for the Creator to give birth to his Son